 The last order date is reset each time an order is created for them.

-He then places another order on 6th Feb.
-His last ordered date is now 6th Feb.
-He will not show as last ordering in 1-Jan-15 to 31-Jan-15, he will show up in Feb.
+He then places another order on February 6th.
+His last ordered date is now February 6th, and he will not appear if filtering by last ordered date in January.

 This is a list of all customers who placed orders within the date range with the number of orders they placed displayed.